 Step 2: Give One Compliment to Your Partner

 At its root, this person is what your wedding day is all about.
-Cue up a classy and perhaps playful compliment about her dress, the work that she did to make the day possible, her patience in dealing with you, her resilience in wedding planning while you were out of town on a business trip, or simply her unwavering love throughout a challenging process.
+Cue up a classy and perhaps playful compliment about their dress or tux, the work they did to make the day possible, their patience in dealing with you, their resilience in wedding planning while you were out of town on a business trip, or simply their unwavering love throughout a challenging process.

 If you’re currently planning your wedding, you know exactly what I mean by “challenging process.”
 With so much to do and so many decisions to be made, there’s no way it could have gotten done without your better half.

-Tell her this publicly.
-You only need one or two lines to share your appreciation and to make her eyes sparkle and her face blush with slightly embarrassed happiness.
+Tell them this publicly.
+You only need one or two lines to share your appreciation and to make their eyes sparkle and their face blush with slightly embarrassed happiness.

 “[Name of your partner], I’ll never forget seeing you walk down the aisle today.
 You are beautiful in more ways than I can count.”

-If you know your wife would prefer something playful/funny, you can put on a very serious face and then say something like:
+If you know your partner would prefer something playful/funny, you can put on a very serious face and then say something like:

 “[Name of your partner], you must be a parking ticket because you have FINE written all over you right now!”